dnlbowers/battleships/TESTING.md

     * ***Causes:***
         * The interpreter could not distinguish a difference between the intended AI player and the intended human player.
     * ***Solution Found:***
-        * By adding an if statement in the Player init method, I could set the call of the board class to start with the auto set up as default when the name "computer" was added as in string into the objects constructor call.
+        * By adding an if statement in the Player init method, I could set the call of the board class to start with the auto set up as default when the string "computer" was added into the objects constructor call.
         * The downside to this was that the app could be broken easily by the player entering their name as "computer."
             * This was then resolved within the Game class method "name_input."
 I added a conditional statement that printed a tongue-in-cheek reason why the human player could not also be called "computer".
 It did occur to me that I could have also added a variable into the init called human_player as a boolean; however, I preferred my final solution to add an element of personality to a classical game.

-1. **Intended Outcome:** - recognizing the non-human player and skipping the manual ship placement.
+1. **Intended Outcome:** - Recognizing the non-human player and skipping the manual ship placement.
     * ***Issue Found:***
         * When initializing the computer player, the app was still offering the choice to place the computer's ships manually.
     * ***Causes:***